-operations is disclosed below:

-2011 \$'000s 2010 \$'000s
+2012 \$'000s 2011 \$'000s

-Non-current assets · ·
+Non-current assets

 Exploration and evaluation assets

 Mine properties

 Other property, plant and equipment

 Current assets

 Accounts receivable

 Inventories

 Financial assets

-The aggregate of the Group's commitments through jointly controlled assets is:
+The aggregate of the Group's commitments through jointly co ontrolled assets is:

 Capital

 Exploration and other commitments

-Exploration and other communicities

 Interests in jointly controlled entities

-Grant Thornton CLEARR has a XX% interest in Foolsgold d Limited, a jointly cor ntrolled entity, tl he

-principal activities of which are the production of gold and , · · · · · •

-joint venture is accounted using the equity accounting meth •
+Grant Thornton CLEARR has a XX% interest in Foolsgold Limited, a jointly controlled entity, the principal activities of which are the production of gold and mineral exploration.
+The interest in this joint venture is accounted using the equity accounting method.

-)

-Summarised financial statement information of the equity as below: ccounted joint venture e entity is disclos sed
+Summarised financial statement information of the equity accounted joint venture entity is disclosed below:

-2011 2010

-\$'000s \$'000s
+2012 \$'000s 2011 \$'000s

-Sales and other operating revenues , ,
+Sales and other operating revenues

 Finance costs and other finance expense

 Profit before taxation

 Taxation

 Profit for the year

 Non-current assets

 Current assets

 Total assets

 Current liabilities

+Non-current liabilities

-Non-current liabilities Total liabilities
+Total liabilities

-6 Exploration and evaluation assets #2 000
+Exploration and evaluation assets

-Cost as at 1 January 2010 \$'000s
+Cost as 1 January 2011 \$'000s

 Additions

 Exploration expenditure written off

 Transfer to Mine Properties

-Cost as at 31 December 2010
+Cost as at 31 December 2011

 Additions

 Exploration expenditure written off

 Transfer to Mine Properties

-Cost as at 31 December 2011
+Cost as at 31 December 2012

-Provision for impairment as at 1 January 2010
+Provision for impairment as at 1 January 2011

 Impairment charge for the year

 Reversal of previously booked impairments

-Provision for impairment as at 31 December 2010
+Provision for impairment as at 31 December 2011

 Impairment charge for the year

 Reversal of previously booked impairments

-Provision for impairment as at 31 December 2011
+Provision for impairment as at 31 December 2012

-Net book value as at 31 December 2010

 Net book value as at 31 December 2011

+Net book value as at 31 December 2012

-Exploration and evaluation expenditure immediately expensed to 'other expenses' in profit or loss amount to \$XX million (2010: \$XX million).
+Exploration and evaluation expenditure immediately expensed to 'other expenses' in profit or loss amount to \$XX million (2011: \$XX million).

-7 Mine properties Mines Deferred stripping Total Cost as at 1 January 2010 Additions Transferred from exploration and evaluation assets Change in rehabilitation provision Disposals Cost as at 31 December 2010 Additions Transferred from exploration and evaluation assets Change in rehabilitation provision Disposals Cost as at 31 December 2011 \$'000s \$'000s \$'000s Depletion and impairment as at 1 January 2010 Charge for the year Provision for impairment Disposals Depletion and impairment as at 31 December 2010 Charge for the year Provision for impairment Disposals Depletion and impairment as at 31 December 2011 Net book value as at 31 December 2010 Net book value as at 31 December 2011 8 Inventories At cost: 2011 \$'000s 2010 \$'000s Gold bullion Base metals concentrate Metal in circuit Ore stockpiles Materials and supplies Total inventories
+Mine properties Mines Deferred \$'000s stripping \$'000s Total \$'000s Cost as at 1 January 2011 Additions Transferred from exploration and evaluation assets Change in rehabilitation Provision Disposals Cost as at 31 December 2011 Additions Transferred from exploration and evaluation assets Change in rehabilitation Provision Disposals Cost as at 31 December 2012 Depletion and impairment as at 1 January 2011 Charge for the year Provision for impairment Disposals Depletion and impairment as at 31 December 2011 Charge for the year Provision for impairment Disposals Depletion and impairment as at 31 December 2012 Net book value as at 31 December 2011 Net book value as at 31 December 2012 Inventories 2012 \$'000s 2011 \$'000s At cost: Gold bullion Base metals concentrate Metal in circuit Ore stockpiles Materials and supplies Total inventories